 - Setup mode allows full configuration of the controller.
 Once a legal-for-trade seal has been applied to the controller, setup mode can be accessed only by breaking the seal.
-Optional password protection can be used to prevent unauthorized changes to the controller configuration. - Operator setup mode allows access to the product database only, but can be used without breaking a legal-for-trade seal.
-Optional password protection can be used to restrict changes to the product database.
+Password protection can be used to prevent unauthorized changes to the controller configuration. - Operator setup mode allows access to the product database only, but can be used without breaking a legal-for-trade seal.
+Password protection can be used to restrict changes to the product database.